 Full approval means that Pfizer can market its vaccine in the US under the brand name Comirnaty.
 While this name is not exactly news — we covered it last December — the wide visibility of the approval announcement has brought the name under scrutiny.
 And mockery.
 One of the milder comments on Twitter: “Every vaccine should get a name like someone pronouncing ‘community’ with three or four deviled eggs in their mouth.”

 In early May the CDC told all the public health agencies that send it data that they needn’t report “breakthrough” infections — ones that occur in fully vaccinated people — that do not result in hospitalization.
 Why did they do this?
 ProPublica tried to find out but did not get a real answer from the agency.
-The upshot is that we only know about fewer than 10% of such breakthroughs as delta rages.
-Some health agencies, such as that for Clark County, NV (home to Las Vegas), report breakthrough infections anyway.
-On one recent day there, the ratio of breakthrough infections to hospitalizations & deaths was 18:1.
+The upshot is that we only know about perhaps 10% of such breakthroughs as Delta rages.

 Boosters: reaction and early results